 Haha!
 Well, the good thing about humans is that we put on fat around our private areas, which helps retain some body heat when it’s time to go.
 It’s a quick affair because of the cold, but it’s never really a problem.
 In summer as the ice melts, it gets washed away conveniently.

 You’ve spoken about the fear of almost freezing to death while you were there.
-Have you felt fear like ever again?
+Have you felt fear like that ever again?

 The fear of my daughter’s health is much worse than any fear I felt for myself in Siberia.
 Fear can be useful on explorations - it keeps you on your toes.
 Also, I was somewhat prepared for my Siberia trip by staying in the coldest inhabited place in Scandinavia.
 In another way, growing up in Sweden also prepared me for the cold virtually since birth.